 How to Budget as a Couple

 Budgeting as a couple can be a difficult process.
 It is hard to move from the mindset of caring for your own financial needs to balancing the needs of your spouse with your own.
 As you sit down to plan out your budget with your spouse, spend time together talking.
-If your spouse won't do this you need to look at and address any underlying issues change your financial approach.
+If your spouse won't do this, you need to look at and address any underlying issues change your financial approach.
 Here are the four steps that you should take as you set up your budget as a couple.

 Determine Your Household Needs

 First, you need to determine the household needs.
-This would include things such as rent, utility payments, groceries, car payments, and debt payments.
+This would include things such as rent or mortgage, utility payments, groceries, car payments, and debt payments.
 There is wiggle room on how much you spend on these items.
 You can save money by buying a less expensive car, cutting back on groceries, renting a smaller place.
 These obligations need to be met before either or you begin to budget in your luxury items.

-- When you are first married, you might need to adjust expectations so that you are each on the same page.
+- When you are first married, you might need to adjust expectations so that you are both on the same page.
 One person may want to save more and live cheaply while the other may want a better apartment and cut in other areas.